Thulium-Drake/ansible-role-ansible_controller/README.md

 or Ansible Automation Platform repos), it will not configure any other repositories.

 Should you desire to run Ansible Community edition, please install it from PyPi.
-And you still need to enable EPEL on your system for some dependencies.
+And you still need to enable EPEL on your system for the following dependencies:

+* python39-jmespath
+* python39-netaddr

 ## Ansible Projects
 The Controller uses the concept of 'Ansible Projects', these are folders containing everything Ansible